 11 Properties of Sewing Thread

-Sewing thread is an important trimming which are vastly used in readymade garments sector.
-Sewing thread contains some properties.
-In the past I have presented here the relation between sewing thread, needle and material but today I have explained here different properties of sewing thread.
+Sewing thread is an important trimming that is vastly used in the readymade garments sector.
+The sewing thread contains some properties.
+In the past, I have presented here the relation between sewing thread, needle, and material but today I have explained here the different properties of sewing thread.

 Characteristics of Sewing Thread:

 There are different key properties of sewing thread which are mentioned in the following:

 All the above properties have explained the below:

 The minimum load which is needed to break the sewing thread is termed as the tensile strength of that thread.
 It is expressed by gm, kg, or lbs which may vary according to the temperature and humidity.
 It is used to determine the difference in tensile strength of sewing threads of the same size or ticket number.

 The ratio of tensile strength and thickness or count of sewing thread is known as tenacity.
 The strength and quality of various count threads are verified by tenacity.
 Tenacity is denoted by gm per tex or gm per denier in the textile and apparel industry.